ClusterFights/MunchMan/Level_4_Blinky/README.md

 Saves about a second over the whole dataset

-* Disregard sending strings that contain newlines.
+* **[SKIPPED]** Disregard sending strings that contain newlines.

+Experimented with removing newlines on the fly but it actually made the execution time slower.
+It takes more time to remove the newlines than to just process them.

 * Add **close** command to disconnect from parallel bus
 * Expand parallel bus to 16-bits.
 * Switch to shielded cable between RPI and FPGA.